yaleman/goatns/README.md

 - [x] allow records with an `@` value for `name` which are apex records.
   - [ ] maaaaybe support flattening of apex records?
 - [ ] record caching instead of loading everything into memory
-- [ ] TTL handling from the records
+- [x] TTL handling from the records
 - [ ] message length enforcement and testing (RFC 1035 2.3.4.
 Size limits)
   - [ ] labels          63 octets or less
   - [ ] names           255 octets or less
   - [ ] TTL             positive values of a signed 32 bit number.
   - [ ] UDP messages    512 octets or less ?
 I think this got extended?
+- [ ] partial compression based on things

+Ideas

+turning a DomainName into a threedo
+- name strings can be split into chunked vecs of bytes by the .'s and then just chunk.len() chunk chunk.len() chunk etc